Alpenglow Ski Mountaineering History Project Previous | Next | Home

 He writes: "Over at Cle Elum they had been conducting a freak tournament for some years.
 It included events like obstacle races and races in costume, and cash prizes were posted.
 Cash prizes, until the association got going, were not uncommon.
 Influence of the jumping-for-cash practice in the Middle Western states was felt here and I saw cash awarded winners in the first Mount Hood meets.
 All this was stricken in the PNSA charter."

 The association's first Alpine meet, a slalom, was held early in 1932 on a steep forested slope across the valley from the Beaver Lake jumping hill.
+[Wrong: It was 2/4/1934, two weeks after the dedication of the Snoqualmie Municipal Ski Park.]
 "Seattle's Hans Otto Giese was the ardent proponent of the Alpine events through knowledge and enthusiasm for them in Europe."
 Some eighty skiers, men and women, climbed to the top of the ridge, and not more than twenty had skis with metal edges.
 Just below the first gate, on a steep slope, was a sharp turn that was Waterloo for the wooden edged skis.
 "Skier after skier slid down that hill, many of them disappearing into the cones around the trees."